360-Buinsess-Magician/hi/README.md

 ## ✨ Project Vision

-**360 Magicians** is revolutionizing how Deaf and hard of hearing individuals navigate career development and entrepreneurship through our AI-powered platform.
+**360 Magicians** is revolutionizing how Deaf and hard of hearing individuals navigate self growth, career development and entrepreneurship through our AI-powered platform.

 As a Deaf-owned and operated business, we provide specialized job and business development solutions through a centralized platform that transforms how professionals access resources, training, and opportunities.